-http://www.stage.sussex.ac.uk/staff/research/governance/research_ethics
+http://wwwstage.sussex.ac.uk/staff/research/governance/research_ethics

 You can find further guidance (including template for consent forms etc.) on making an online application to the Cross-School Committee (or C-REC) from here.
 The school usually runs a training session that all Year 1 PGR attend during the first semester - if you miss this please sign up for one of the workshops organised by the Researcher Development Team instead.
-Advice can be received from Tim Parkinson, the Research, Integrity Ethics and Governance Administrator at: tim.parkinson@sussex.ac.uk.
+Advice can be received from Carol Cooley, the Senior Research Ethics and Integrity Officer at: Carol.Cooley@sussex.ac.uk.